jaymorelli96/jaymorelli/content/about.md

 #### Misc
 - Learn to play Golf
 - Eat at a 3-star Michelin restaurant
-- Drive a Porsche GT3 in a racetrack
+- Attend the Formula 1 Italian Grand Prix in Monza
-- Go to Monza for the Formula 1 Italian Grand Prix
+- Own a Porsche 911

 {{<html>}}
         </div>